Boris Johnson to give Covid inquiry unredacted WhatsApps

 Boris Johnson has said he is giving his unredacted WhatsApp messages directly to the Covid inquiry.

-It comes a day after the government said it would seek a judicial review of the inquiry's demand that it hand over messages from the former prime minister and other officials.
+His decision is in contrast with the government's.
+It has launched a legal challenge to the inquiry's demand that it hand over messages from the former PM and other officials.

-Mr Johnson said he understood why it was taking legal action but added that this was not his decision.
+Mr Johnson said he understood why the government was taking legal action, but added that this was not his decision.

 He said he was "perfectly content" for the inquiry to see his messages.